leahxqing/reading/notes/harmless_03/ReadMe.md

 The equation says that the linearity and the functional relationship of interest is the same for everyone.

-Suppose now the CIA holds given a vector if observed covariates, $X_i $.
+Suppose now the CIA holds given a vector if observed covariates, $X_i$.
 We decompose the random part of potential earnings, $\eta_i$, into a linear function of observable characteristics, $X_i$, and an error term, $v_i$:

 $$
 \eta_i=X_i'\gamma+v_i